Southwest Mississippi Planning & Development District

 SERVICES

 The SWMPDD utilized its revolving loan fund in achieving the goal of assisting in the creation and expansion of small businesses.
 The Mississippi Small Business Assistance Program, Minority Business Enterprise Loan Program, Economic Development Administration Revolving Loan Fund, and the Intermediary Relending Program provide a sound basis for accomplishing this goal.
-These programs also enhance participation by private investors and traditional lending institutions.
-Furthermore, this office administers current Community Development Block Grant Program projects which either provide for the infrastructure necessary for economic recovery, or the necessary direct assistance.

-• SWMPDD Area Agency on Aging:
+• Area Agency on Aging:

 This office continually accesses new funding sources to expand services to senior citizens.
 The SWMPDD will continue to develop alternatives with which to face the challenges in the future of providing more services to a growing population so that these individuals live as independently as possible.
 The SWMPDD will continue to provide services to senior citizens in the areas of nutrition, homemakers, ombudsman, case management and service coordination, transportation, legal assistance, senior discounts, adult day care, and senior center activities.
 Also, the office has increased its efforts in the area of adult abuse identification and prevention, educational opportunities and employment opportunities.
-Recently, the office has dramatically increased its role in the Medicaid Waiver Program.

 • Housing: